 Getting rid of squatters in Kansas can be a quick process despite the absence of any specific squatter removal laws.

 If the squatter doesn’t leave in the time offered by the notice, you can go to the court and file an eviction lawsuit (or forcible detainer).
 It cannot take more than 14 days to set a hearing, though it may be set in as few as 3 days.
-Then, the tenant has 10 days to dispute the eviction.
-Most squatters know that they will not win this, so they rarely attempt to dispute an eviction process.
+Then, the squatter has 10 days to dispute the eviction.

-After a ruling has been reached in the landlord’s favor, the judge specifies a date for the tenant to leave – if they again refuse to leave after this notice, you must obtain a “Writ of Restitution” from the court.
+After a ruling has been reached in the owner’s favor, the judge specifies a date for the tenant to leave – if they again refuse to leave after this notice, the owner must obtain a “Writ of Restitution” from the court.
 Within 10 days, the local sheriff’s office will remove the tenant.

-If the squatter leaves any personal property behind, the landlord must publish a notice in the local paper within 15 days stating when they plan to get rid of the property.
+If the squatter leaves any personal property behind, the landlord must publish a notice in the local paper within 15 days.
 Then, they must mail a copy to the squatter’s last known address.
 If after 30 days the property is not claimed, the landlord may sell the property or dispose of it if they see fit.

-Please note that you should call the sheriff (not the local police) to help you deal with squatters.
-The local police don’t have the jurisdiction to help you with squatters in the same way, and they will only be able to remove criminal trespassers.
+Please note that true property owners should call the sheriff (not the local police) to help deal with squatters.
+The local police don’t have the jurisdiction to help with squatters and they will only be able to remove criminal trespassers.

 - Call the sheriff (not the local police) to remove squatters from the premises if they do not leave.